prism342/barrie-parking-demo/README.md

-# Berrie Parking Data Integration & Visualization Project
+# Barrie Parking Data Integration & Visualization Project

 > The code in this repo doesn't run due to all sensitive data are removed and it requires connection to certain server and database.